Frequently Asked Questions

 How are the charities selected?

 ANS: Members nominate the charities.
-Each quarter, every member of the 100-Men can nominate one charity using an on-line nomination form.
+In each of the three meetings, every member of the 100-Men can nominate one charity using an on-line nomination form.
 We use another on-line voting program for the entire membership, to vote for his 1st, 2nd and 3rd choice.
 The three with the highest number of points will have the opportunity to make a five-minute presentation at the next meeting, and make their case for the donation.

 Is the donation tax deductible?